Views of Ibn Taymiyya: Christianity

 Ibn Taymiyya wrote polemics against Christians.
 His work Al-Jawāb al-Ṣaḥīḥ li-man baddala dīn al-Masīh is a detailed refutation of Christian doctrine written in response to Paul of Antioch and the Letter from the People of Cyprus.
 In it, he argues the Torah, Gospel, and the Qurʾān all contain a message of justice and grace, but that the Qurʾān contains both in the most perfect combination.
-Unlike other scholars, Ibn Taymiyya cautioned against affirming that the texts of the Torah and Gospel had been corrupted, but rather that Christianity was the product of scriptural misinterpretation, holding the matter of scripitual corruption unknowable.
+Unlike other scholars, Ibn Taymiyya cautioned against affirming that the texts of the Torah and Gospel had been fully corrupted, but rather that Christianity was the product of scriptural misinterpretation, holding the matter of total scripitual corruption unknowable.

 Nevertheless, Ibn Taymiyya held anti-Christian views and enmity.
 He issued a fatwa prohibiting Muslims from participating and greeting Christians during their religious events and celebrations or imitating them.
 He said in Majmoo‘ al-Fataawa (2/488): "It is not permissible for the Muslims to imitate them in any way that is unique to their festivals, whether it be food, clothes, bathing, lighting fires or refraining from usual work or worship, and so on.
 And it is not permissible to give a feast or to exchange gifts or to sell things that help them to celebrate their festivals, or to let children and others play the games that are played on their festivals, or to adorn oneself or put up decorations".

 An example of Ibn Taymiyya use of his interpretation was in defense of the (temporary) closing of all Christian churches in 1299 in the Mamluk Sultanate.
 The closing was in violation of a 600-year-old covenant with Christian dhimmis known as the Pact of Umar.
 But as Ibn Taymiyya pointed out, while venerable, the pact was written 60 years or so after the time of the companions and so had no legal effect.
 Ibn Taymiyya also suggested that Jews and Christians should be confined to their own specific regions.